Apply for Exam | Exam Info | Recertification | Benefits | Procedures | Cost

 ICML Alternative Career Paths

-ICML allows career path changes between the machinery lubrication and oil analysis tracks via supplemental exams.
+ICML allows career path transitions between the machinery lubrication and oil analysis tracks via supplemental exams.
 A supplemental exam consists of 24 multiple-choice questions designed to test mastery of additionally required subject areas, i.e., the MLA I supplemental exam covers oil sampling/analysis material not covered in the original MLT I exam, while MLT I supplemental exam tests further the mastery of machinery lubrication material not covered in the original MLA I exam.

 MLT → MLA Track